-- 1. Guide Blade rotate, shim to tolerance and replace when worn - 2.
-Upper Left-hand Tip Blade replace when worn - 3.
+- 1. Guide Blade rotate, shim to tolerance, and replace when worn - 2.
+Upper Left-hand Tip Blade replace or rebuild when - 3.
 Blade Fuses replace if worn, cracked or damaged - 4.
-Upper Right-hand Tip Blade replace when worn - 5.
-Primary and Secondary Blades rotate, shim to tolerance and replace when edges are worn.
-All three blades are identical. - 6.
-Razor Blade rotate to use four edges, then replace

-7. Jaw hard-surfacing - build-up and hard-surface as needed.
+Upper Right-hand Tip Blade replace or rebuild when worn - 5.
+Upper Tip Blade replace or rebuild when worn - 6.
+Upper Primary Blade rotate to use two cutting edges, then replace - 7.
+Lower Blades rotate to use two cutting edges, shimming when necessary, then replace - 8.
+Razor Blade rotate to use four edges, then replace - 9.
+Jaw hard-surfacing build-up and hard-surface as needed.